Increase 3 times your chances of landing an offer Register ×

 • If you do wear cufflinks, make sure they are conservative silk knots or plain metal - avoid anything "novelty" (even if they're your lucky ones!).

-Pro Tip - If you are eating before interview or perhaps during a day of interviews, be very very careful not to spill anything down the front your white shirt.
+Pro Tip - If you are eating before interview or perhaps during a day of interviews, be very very careful not to spill anything down the front of your white shirt.
 Minimise danger and choose a cheese sandwich over spaghetti bolognese.

 Tie